Rodio346/mythical-javascript/README.md

 ### Agent

 > Agent: An agent is an abstraction encapsulating execution context stack, set of job queues, and code realms.

+In short Agent comprises a set of ECMAScript execution contexts, an exxecution context stack, a running execution context, a set or named job queues, Agent Record and an executing thread.

 Each agent is isolated and share messages by `SharedArrayBuffer` in caseif they want to do it.